gitaukennedy/Gold.prediction/README.md

 ## Trading safely

-I cannot place a financial trade for you.
  The project can submit an order through your Alpaca account when you run it, so verify the following before running it:

 1. Use an Alpaca paper account and paper API keys.
 2. Confirm `ALPACA_BASE_URL` is exactly the paper endpoint.